Soontosh/SON-GOKU-Taskonomy-Lambda-Cloud/LAMBDA_SPIN_UP_GUIDE.md

 ssh-keygen -t ed25519 -C "lambda-cloud"
 # (press Enter to accept default path, optionally add a passphrase)
 ```

-Generating key pairs like this is the standard SSH setup on Ubuntu/WSL.

 Copy your **public** key: